Bavarian Pork Schnitzel

 There are loads of variations on the theme and plenty of restaurants here in Munich pride themselves on having a whole separate ’Schnitzelkarte’ or schnitzel menu so you can choose your favourite type.

-I love a ‘Munich-style’ schnitzel where the meat is spread with horseradish and Bavarian sweet mustard before crumbing and frying.
+I love a ‘Munich-style’ schnitzel, in which the meat is spread with horseradish and Bavarian sweet mustard before crumbing and frying.
 My mouth is watering just thinking about it!

 If you like your schnitzel with a bit more sauce, try a Zigeuner or Gypsy schnitzel instead.